Night on Bald Mountain: Opera project: The Witch (1860)

 However, as with the previous project, it is unknown whether any materials were written down, and, if so, whether they were transferred to subsequent projects.

-Work for piano and orchestra (early 1860s)

-Rimsky-Korsakov declares in his memoirs (Chronicle of My Musical Life) that in the early 1860s Mussorgsky, under the influence of Franz Liszt's Totentanz, had written a version of the Bald Mountain music for piano and orchestra.
-However, it is believed that Mussorgsky did not hear Liszt's work until 1866, by which time he was planning the orchestral tone poem St. John's Eve on Bald Mountain (see below).
-No trace of a work for piano and orchestra has survived outside Rimsky-Korsakov's recollections, so it is assumed that the score has been lost, or, more likely, that it never existed.

 Tone poem: St. John's Eve on Bald Mountain (1867)

 Composition history

 In 1866 Mussorgsky wrote to Balakirev expressing a desire to discuss his plans for The Witches, his informal name for his Bald Mountain music.
 In early June 1867, he began composing the orchestral version of the piece.
 The score is inscribed with the following details:

 Conceived in 1866.
 Began to write for orchestra 12 June 1867, completed work on the eve of St. John's Day, 23 June 1867, in Luga District on Minkino Farm.
 Modest Mussorgskiy.